 Buddha at the Ruins of Wat Mahathat in Ayutthaya, ThailandAs I wandered through the site I was pleased to see that the ruins are being well looked after.
 The local Buddhists obviously still see it as a sacred site, as many of the Buddha statues have been carefully restored and cared for.

-Ruins of Wat Mahathat in Ayutthaya, ThailandBuddha in the Ruins of Wat Mahathat in Ayutthaya, Thailandcarvings at the Ruins of Wat Mahathat in Ayutthaya, ThailandRuins of Wat Mahathat in Ayutthaya, ThailandOne of the most popular attractions in the site is the head of a Buddha statue that has been grown over by a type of strangler fig tree.
-One of the most photographed objects in Thailand.
+Ruins of Wat Mahathat in Ayutthaya, ThailandBuddha in the Ruins of Wat Mahathat in Ayutthaya, Thailandcarvings at the Ruins of Wat Mahathat in Ayutthaya, ThailandRuins of Wat Mahathat in Ayutthaya, ThailandOne of the most popular attractions in the site is the head of a Buddha statue that has been grown over and entwined by the roots of a Banyan tree.
+This is one of the most photographed objects in Thailand.

 Buddha head in a tree at the Ruins of Wat Mahathat in Ayutthaya, ThailandIf you love wandering around ruins and seeing historical sites, take a trip to Ayutthaya on your next trip to Thailand.